NguyenAndrew/edd/README.md

-## Example
+## Example 1 (Play any song)

 Imagine you are trying to solve for the following problem **"Make a program that plays any song"**.

 <br>

-Let's start with a graph that contains this ent and assume the diagram has the following key:
+Let's start with a graph that contains an ent and assume the diagram has the following key:
 * White Box - Unsolved
-* Grey Box - Unsolved and couldn't use AI to solve
+* Grey Box - Unsolved, couldn't solve with AI
-* Green Box - Solved by an AI
+* Green Box - Solved with AI
 * Light Green Box - Solved by a Human

 ```mermaid